genestack/user-tutorials/source/tutorials/DGE_analysis/differential-gene-expression-analysis.rst

 based on gene counts, against GO annotations.
 Open the app on one of the completed Differential Expression Statistics files:

-Changing the group and thresholds criteria in the Filter Options, you can set what DE genes can be further used for enrichment analysis.
+Changing the group and thresholds criteria in the "Filter Options", you can set what DE genes can be further used for enrichment analysis.
 Let's run GO app twice, analysing down- and up-regulated genes separately.
 |DGE_GO_filters| Analysing down-regulated genes we